 Useful links

-Music Notation and Publishing builds student capacity to notate music at a professional industry standard.
-Through study of published scores and text books on music notation, students learn what the standards of music notation are, and how to approach complex or difficult notation problems.
-The unit introduces the professional notation software.
-A series of short challenges develops skills in key areas of music publishing, such as the preparation of scores and parts, piano reductions, film score standards, and much more.
-The final assessment project is engraving a first edition of an important Australian work.
+Music Notation builds student capacity to notate music at a professional industry standard.
+Through the study of published scores and textbooks on music notation, students learn the standards of music notation, and how to approach complex or difficult notational problems.
+This unit introduces professional music notation software.
+A series of short challenges develops skills in key areas of music notation, including the preparation of scores and parts, and piano reductions.
+Students will develop skills in notating music for chamber, solo and orchestral scores throughout the semester.

 Prerequisites: